 Portland State University academic records are sealed thirty days after the conferral of a degree.
-After this date, changes to majors and minors, addition of departmental honors, removal of incomplete grades, grade changes, changes to degree posting, or other changes to an academic record cannot be made except by decision of the Scholastic Standards Committee.
+After this date, changes to majors and minors, addition of departmental honors, removal of incomplete grades, grade changes, changes to degree posting, or other changes to an academic record cannot be made except by decision of the Scholastic Standards Committee or the Graduate Council.

 A credit is the basic unit of measurement of educational accomplishment.
 One credit normally connotes 10 hours of lecture-recitation or 20 or more hours of laboratory, studio, or activity work.
 The majority of courses at Portland State University involve three or four hours per week of lecture-recitation.
 PSU is on the quarter-system calendar.
 Semester credits transferred from other accredited United States schools may be converted to PSU’s credits by multiplying by 1.5.

 The 1.5 multiplication rules apply only to semester credits transferred from U.S. schools.
 Semester credits transferred from accredited schools outside the United States will be converted according to established international transfer credit guidelines and policies.

 Undergraduate students who enroll in more than 21 credits per term are considered to be in academic overload.
 PSU audit credits and transfer credit taken at other institutions while concurrently enrolled at PSU are counted in determining overload status.
 Transfer credits that result in an overload for a given term will not be accepted in transfer unless prior approval has been granted.